 Staff or pupils using a technology not specifically mentioned in this policy, or a personal device whether connected to the school network or not, will be expected to adhere to similar standards of behaviour to those outlined in this document.

 Protecting school data and information

-School recognises their obligation to safeguard staff and pupil’s sensitive and personal data including that which is stored and transmitted electronically.
+School recognises the obligation to safeguard staff and pupils’ sensitive and personal data including that which is stored and transmitted electronically.
 We regularly review our practices and procedures to ensure that they meet this basic obligation.

-The school is a registered Data Controller under the Data Protection Act 1998 and we comply at all times with the requirements of that registration.
+The school is a registered Data Controller under the General Data Protection Regulations (GDPR) 2018 and we comply at all times with the requirements of that registration.
 All access to personal or sensitive information owned by the school will be controlled appropriately through technical and non-technical access controls.